percona/pmm-doc/docs/get-started/query-analytics.md

 ### PostreSQL 9.x

-Starting with PMM 2.43.0, `pg_query_go` package version 5.
-This version is essential for parsing PostgreSQL queries in QAN,providing enhanced functionality, and enabling us to upgrade other important dependencies.
+PMM 2.43.0 upgraded the 'pg_query_go' package to version 5.
+This version helps parse PostgreSQL queries in QAN, provides improved functionality, and enables subsequent upgrades of important dependencies.

-However, this version does not support listing PostgreSQL database tables for versions 9.4, 9.5, and 9.6 in QAN.
+However, this new version does not support listing PostgreSQL database tables for versions 9.4, 9.5, and 9.6 in QAN.
 Since all PostgreSQL 9.x versions have already reached their end-of-life status, we recommend upgrading to a supported version of PostgreSQL.

 If you're looking to upgrade, you can easily [install the latest version of Percona Distribution for PostgreSQL](https://docs.percona.com/postgresql/13/installing.html).